kordless/mitta-auth/README.md

 Mitta Auth will eventually implement both SMS and Google Authentication for logins.
 For the moment, the code implements only SMS and email authentication flows.

+Because Mitta Auth uses an SMS auth flow, developers should be aware that SMS is not consiered a "safe" means of authentication for more advanced levels of security.

 ## Installing

 ## Configuring